"Footnotes are the finer-suckered surfaces that allow tentacular paragraphs to hold fast to the wider reality of the library."

 - Shirow Masamune is a footnote maniac.
 Just wait 'til you read Ghost in the Shell 2: Man/Machine Interface (assuming you get to understand it).

-- Not footnotes, but the fantranslated manga manga/Saki includes pages of end notes after each chapter to explain what's going on to people who don't play Mahjong
+- Not footnotes, but a fan translation of the manga Saki includes pages of end notes after each chapter to explain what's going on to people who don't play Mahjong.

 - GA Geijutsuka Art Design Class's art edutainment tendencies plus the heavy use of puns means every manga volume by Yen Press has at least 4 pages of translator's notes.